bracesdev/errtrace/README.md

 [...]
 ```

-Some real world examples of errtrace in action:
+Here's a real-world example of errtrace in action:

 <details>
 <summary>Example 1</summary>